LoonDread/About-my-profile-picture/Autistic me portait information.md

 - Gives me something to think about and learn about.
 - Occupies me.
-- Gives me to talk about.
+- Gives me somethign to talk about.
+- Gives my brain to focus on.
 -
 </details>
 <details>